dharmatype/Bebas/README.md

 ## Terminated
 Bebas(2005) is no more being developed.
 I have lost its source file.

 ## License

 Bebas is free font.
 You can use this font free of charge even for commercial purposes.

+## Download
+You can download from [dafont](https://www.dafont.com/bebas.font) .
+Or please search by google.
+There are a few site where you can download the font from.

 ## Authors